benhunter/benhunter.github.io/src/content/posts/cybersecurity-primer.md

 - New application deployed
 - New service in cloud account
 - New platform in cloud
-- New system on tactical hardware
+- New system on mobile hardware
 - New plugin to an application

 Techniques